 Trip Planner: Europe / UK / England / Buckinghamshire / Aylesbury Vale / Aylesbury / Buckinghamshire Railway Centre

 Buckinghamshire Railway Centre is a railway museum operated by the Quainton Railway Society Ltd. at Quainton Road railway station, about west of Aylesbury in Buckinghamshire, England.
 The site is divided into two halves which are joined by two foot-bridges, one of which provides wheelchair access.
 Each side has a demonstration line with various workshop buildings as well as museum buildings.HistoryIn 1962, the London Railway Preservation Society was formed.
 It bought a series of former London Underground vehicles and collectables, and holds the largest collection of London and North Western Railway memorabilia.
 These were held at various sites around London, mainly two government depots at Luton and Bishop's Stortford, making both access, restoration and preservation difficult.While other closed stations on the former MR lines north of were generally demolished or sold, in 1969 the Quainton Railway Society was formed to operate a working museum at the station.
 On 24 April 1971 the society absorbed the London Railway Preservation Society, taking custody of its collection of historic railway equipment.RestorationThe station was maintained in working order, used as a bookshop and ticket office.
 The extensive sidings were still intact, and although disconnected from the mainline in 1967, were used for locomotive restoration work.
 The Society eventually restored the main station building to its 1900 appearance, renaming the site the Buckinghamshire Railway Centre.
 A smaller building on the former Brill platform, once a shelter for passengers waiting for Brill and down trains, was used first as a store then as a shop for a number of years before its current use to house an exhibit on the history of the Brill Tramway.
-A former London Transport building from Wembley Park was dismantled and re-erected at Quainton Road to serve as a maintenance shed.For Buckinghamshire Railway Centre and beyond, use our Aylesbury vacation trip planner to get the most from your Aylesbury vacation.
+A former London Transport building from Wembley Park was dismantled and re-erected at Quainton Road to serve as a maintenance shed.To visit Buckinghamshire Railway Centre and other attractions in Aylesbury, use our Aylesbury tour itinerary planner .

 Create an itinerary including Buckinghamshire Railway Centre